92chuck/Biscoff/README.md

 ## About Biscoff

 Biscoff is a simple and straight-forward real-time web chatting application.
-Having a conversation with a good cup of coffee and biscoff through "Biscoff" will provide friendly and relaxed mood for users.
+Having a conversation with a good cup of coffee and biscoff through "Biscoff" will provide friendly and relaxed mood for users!

 ## Key Features :key: